 Unlocks and lore

 I’ve done at least one run with each of the five characters I’ve encountered so far (apparently, there are more in the co-op part of the game).
-Now that’s done, I’m working my way through the joyous process of unlocking all the items and experimenting with the new toys that have been thrown into the mix.
+Now that’s done, I’m working my way through the joyous process of unlocking all the potions and relics and then experimenting with the new toys that have been thrown into the mix.

 Plenty of character